znurgl/znurgl.github.io/about.md

 permalink: /about/
 ---

-Well-grounded software engineer, started with script languages such as perl, php and python, continued with good old java and its enterprise friend.
-Nowadays I'm crunching data with scala and spark and I'm loving it.
+I'm a software engineer, working with good old java, functional scala and what needed for a project.
+I prefer to stare a black screen with scripts or data fractions on it.